aws-samples/enhancing-macie-with-textract/README.md

 ## Clean up the resources
 To clean up the resources that you created for this example, follow the steps below:

-1. To empty your S3 bucket, go to S3 and select for your bucket name starting with "s3-with-sensitive-data".
-Click “Empty" and follow the instruction on screen to empty it
+1. If you did not set up the scan on your own S3 bucket, empty the S3 bucket that was created as part of the solution.
+Open the Amazon S3 console, search for the bucket name `s3-with-sensitive-data-<account-id>-<random-string>` and choose Empty.
-2. Either (1) go to the CloudFormation console and delete the stack, or (2) run the following in your terminal to delete with AWS SAM CLI:
+2. Delete the CloudFormation stack by either:
-`sam delete`
+    -	Using the CloudFormation console to delete the stack or
-3. Follow through the instruction on your terminal and select `y` when prompted for the decision to delete the stack.
+    - Using AWS SAM CLI to run `sam delete` in your terminal.
+Follow the instructions and enter `y` when prompted to delete the stack.